sharmaeklavya2/blog-source/content/posts/hand-cricket.md

 Infinite ESM hand cricket intuitively seems to be a reasonable surrogate to the first inning when $B = \infty$.
-(In contrast, in the second inning, the batter wants to maximize the probability of scoring more than a given target.)
+(By contrast, in the second inning, the batter wants to maximize the probability of scoring more than a given target.)

 **Definition**: